paul-hammant/tbd/content/vcs-choices/index.md

 There is a suggestion that Mercurial for one, is recieving contributions that will allow it to super-achieve on a scale basis.

+### Linux Torvalds presenting Git to Googlers

+Back in 2007 Linus Torvalds presented his Bitkeeper inspired Git to Googlers in their Mountain View.
+[See here](https://www.youtube.com/watch?v=4XpnKHJAok8).
+He'd started making it two years before, and it is now the #1 VCS choice.
+Google had been running their Monorepo style Trunk for a few years at this point, without regret.
+Some Googlers would later extend their Perforce (see below) setup to allow Git operation of local branches on developer workstations.

 ### Platform Software Choices

 * [Github](https://github.com/) and its enterprise on-premisis edition [Github Entrprise](https://enterprise.github.com/home) - Git